bhanikki28/IGD/JPADemo/README.md

     @DeleteMapping  -   for 'Delete' operations
     @PathVariable   -   for url params

+## Spring Boot Logging

+    Spring Boot provides support for Logging.
+It comes with support for SLF4J logging Logging Levels can be at
+        1. INFO
+        2. DEBUG
+        3. TRACE
+        4. ERROR
+        5. WARN

 ## Exception Handling

     Spring Boot provides support for centralized Exception handling